amidos2006/pcg_benchmark/README.md

 The framework also provide two important functions `list` and `register`.
 The `list` function return all the problems that exists in the framework. `register` on the other hand is used to register a new problem with the framework.
 For more details on how to create a new problem, look into [the problems readme.md](https://github.com/amidos2006/pcg_benchmark/tree/main/pcg_benchmark/probs#adding-new-problems).

 The created problem environment provides multiple functions that can be used to test if a content passes the `quality`, `diversity`, and `controlability` criteria.
 All of these function can be called directly from one function called `evaluate`.
 The environment also provides function to get details about content called `info` and spaces similar to [OpenAI Gym Spaces](https://gymnasium.farama.org/api/spaces/).
-There is two spaces `_content_space` which defines the content search space (representation space of all the content) and `_control_space` defines parameters that can be used to control the generated content and their possible values.
-You can use directly `random_content` and `random_control` function to sample a random content and control parameter from the different spaces.
-You can also use `content_range` and `control_range` to find the minimum and maximum values for the contents and control parameters.
+There is two spaces `content_space` which defines the content search space (representation space of all the content) and `control_space` defines parameters that can be used to control the generated content and their possible values.
+You can use directly `sample` function from the space to sample a random content and control parameter from the different spaces.
+You can also use `range` function from the space to find the minimum and maximum values for the contents and control parameters.
 Finally, you can render the content using `render` function.
 Here is an example of getting a random content 100 content and evaluating it then rendering it.

 ```python
 import pcg_benchmark